-Despite Bitcoin’s open nature, we still know very little about its creator.
-Satoshi Nakamoto is the name used by the person or people that created Bitcoin and wrote the Bitcoin whitepaper.
+Despite Bitcoin’s open-source nature, we still know very little about its creator.
+Satoshi Nakamoto is the pseudonym used by the person or people that introduced Bitcoin through writing the Bitcoin whitepaper.

-What we do know of Satoshi comes from his posts on the P2P Foundation and the code behind Bitcoin.
-This line of text was embedded in the bitcoin genesis block, mined on January 3rd, 2009:
+What we do know of Satoshi comes from his forum posts on the P2P Foundation and the code that makes up the Bitcoin network.
+This line of text was embedded in the Bitcoin genesis block, mined on January 3rd, 2009:

 This line references a Times of London article that discussed an additional bailout for the banks after the 2008 financial crisis.

-Satoshi’s thoughts on the banking system give us some clues as to why he built a monetary alternative that is decentralized and trustless.
+Satoshi’s thoughts on the banking system give us some clues as to why he built a monetary alternative that is designed to be both decentralized and trustless.

 In 2010, Satoshi Nakamoto handed over control of Bitcoin to the community members and stopped working on it himself.
 Until that point, all of Bitcoin’s code had been written by Nakamoto.

-But what problems did Bitcoin solve that were the demise of many digital cash projects?
+What were the problems that Bitcoin solved which led to the demise of many digital cash projects?
 Check out our next lesson to find out!